 Why The Ebola Response Is A Success In Goma — But Not Elsewhere In Congo

-Even at Sunday mass, you cannot miss the signs of Ebola.
+Even at Sunday Mass, you cannot miss the signs of Ebola.

-Parishioners at St. Francis Xavier Catholic Church in Goma line up behind buckets to douse their hands with a bleach and water solution.
-Then they get in another line where a team of health-care workers check their temperature with an infrared thermometer.
+Parishioners at St. Francis Xavier Catholic Church in Goma line up behind buckets to douse their hands with a solution of bleach and water.
+Then they get in another line where a team of health care workers check their temperature with an infrared thermometer.

 Africa